anachevv/password-evaluator/README.md

-# A simple Flask application that checks the strength of a given password.
+# A simple Flask application that checks how much a given password is secure.